 At Applied Medical, we recognize the importance of water conservation and the challenges associated with water shortages, especially in Southern California where our corporate headquarters are located.
-As part of our ongoing conservation efforts, we’ve installed new automatic hand-washing machines in our product manufacturing areas and smart irrigation controllers for landscaping throughout our campuses.
+As part of our ongoing conservation efforts, we have installed new automatic hand-washing machines in our product manufacturing areas and smart irrigation controllers for landscaping throughout our campuses.

-To conserve water, one of our facilities uses an advanced system that utilizes waste water generated during our manufacturing processes for irrigation purposes.
+To conserve water, one of our facilities uses an advanced system that utilizes wastewater generated during our manufacturing processes for irrigation purposes.

 At our European headquarters in Amersfoort, Netherlands, Applied Medical uses an underground rainwater infiltration system to temporarily store rainwater, so it can be absorbed into the earth instead of running into and overflowing the sewer.
 This system also helps reduce the need for irrigation in the immediate area where the infiltration crates are buried.